digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

     **Hint:**

-    If you have only one cluster then it's just a matter of (you need `jq` installed - e.g.: on MacOS `brew install jq`):
+    If you have only one cluster then it's just a matter of (`jq` is needed first - e.g.: on MacOS `brew install jq`):
     ```bash
     export DIGITAL_OCEAN_CLUSTER_ID="$(doctl k8s cluster list -o json | jq -r '.[].id')"
     echo "$DIGITAL_OCEAN_CLUSTER_ID"